surgura/Graphics/README.md

 # Graphics
-A graphics interface for C
+A graphics interface for C.